 How Justworks Onboards New Team Members

 At Justworks, we strive to help make sure new hires feel welcome.
-We have welcome swag packages waiting for our new hires.
-Some teams also sign a postcard welcoming the new addition to the team.
-We also send out a company-wide e-mail introducing the new addition to our team, with a photo.
+We have welcome swag packages waiting for our new hires, and some teams also sign a postcard welcoming the new addition to the team.
+We also send out a company-wide announcement introducing the new team members that include fun facts and a photo.

-Whatever your team decides to do, just make sure to implement a clear strategy for welcoming new hires.
+Whatever your team decides to do, be sure to include a clear strategy for welcoming new hires.
 Doing so will not only be helpful to the newest team members, but it can also positively impact the teams they are joining.

 To help you get started, we've created the below infographic.
 We hope this new hire checklist helps you make your new hire's first day the best it can be.